mamigay/fallen-society/README.md

 I swear :P You are technically good to go.
 Only two mods will interfere with your journey now.

 **Beantown Interiors:** Two pop-ups about the holotapes (sometimes just one for some reason).
 Just click okay.

+## FOV
+To change your FOV, open up the MCM and navigate to Gameplay Tweaks/Custom Camera.
+There is everything you need.
+Also don't forget to save your profile.

 ***